0xProject/0x-protocol-specification/v2/v2-specification.md

 2. Performing the actual asset transfer
 3. Authorizing/unauthorizing Exchange contract addresses from calling the transfer methods on this [`AssetProxy`](#assetproxy)

 In order to opt-in to using 0x protocol, users must approve an asset's associated [`AssetProxy`](#assetproxy) to transfer the asset on their behalf.
-All [`AssetProxy`](#assetproxy) contracts are currently identified by a unique value represented as an 8-bit unsigned integer.
-This type was chosen for efficiency reasons, but may be extended in the future.

 All [`AssetProxy`](#assetproxy) contracts have the following minimum interface: